Haile Melekot: Reign

-Inevitably, Haile Melekot's semi-independent kingdom (the Emperor of Ethiopia in Gondar was still nominally the liege lord of the King of Shewa) came to the attention of Tewodros II, a regional lord of Gondar, who successfully concluding the process of defeating the remaining local rulers (princes) of Ethiopia and reuniting Ethiopia.
-Haile Melekot allied himself with the Oromo in the province Wollo, which lay between him and Tewodros, but as Abir notes, he "was not made of the same stuff his father was, and could not provide the same inspiring leadership which had made Showa strong in the past."
+Inevitably, Hailemelekot's semi-independent kingdom (the Emperor of Ethiopia in Gondar was still nominally the liege lord of the King of Shewa) came to the attention of Tewodros II, a regional lord of Gondar, who successfully concluding the process of defeating the remaining local rulers (princes) of Ethiopia and reuniting Ethiopia.
+Hailemelekot allied himself with the Oromo in the province Wollo, which lay between him and Tewodros, but as Abir notes, he "was not made of the same stuff his father was, and could not provide the same inspiring leadership which had made Showa strong in the past."
 The Shewan army failed to provide any effective help to the Oromo leaders in Wollo, and with an army of 50,000 men, Tewodros crushed his divided opposition.
 After a pause for the rainy season, Tewodros then entered northern Shewa in 1855.

-By this point Haile Melekot was discouraged and gravely sick.
-His brother Seyfe, dissatisfied with his indecision, led the army south from Wollo to Menz then to Tegulet, abandoning Haile Melekot.
+By this point Hailemelekot was discouraged and gravely sick.
+His brother Seyfe, dissatisfied with his indecision, led the army south from Wollo to Menz then to Tegulet, abandoning Hailemelekot.
 The local governors were no match for the Emperor, and either were defeated or (like the governor of Efrata) went over to Tewodros' side.
 Rebellious Oromo burned Angolalla.
 The Negus of Shewa was horrified to learn that his mother Bezabish and his grandmother Zenebework (respectively widow and mother of the late Sahle Selassie) had crossed to the camp of Tewodros II and paid him homage in exchange for a guarantee that their personal lands would not be touched.
-A despondent Haile Melekot made a few skirmishes against Tewodros' forces, then destroyed his food stores and his capital of Ankober to keep it out of Tewodros' hands.
+A despondent Hailemelekot made a few skirmishes against Tewodros' forces, then destroyed his food stores and his capital of Debre Berhan to keep it out of Tewodros' hands.
 He died of his illness in the town of Atakelt, and was hastily buried at Debre Gage in Tara.

 A handful of Shewan nobles fought on, until a final battle in Bulga, where they were defeated by a detachment of Tewodros' troops under Ras Ingida.
-Accepting that further resistance was not possible, they delivered Menelik, the son and heir of Haile Melekot, to Tewodros.
-Emperor Tewodros appointed Haile Melekot's brother Haile Mikael governor, and the independence of Shewa came to an end.
+Accepting that further resistance was not possible, they delivered Menelik, the son and heir of Hailemelekot, to Tewodros.
+Emperor Tewodros appointed Hailemelekot's brother Haile Mikael governor, and the independence of Shewa came to an end.

 Aftermath

-In an interesting postscript, Tewodros II is said to have disbelieved that Haile Melekot was really dead and demanded that his body be disinterred.
+In an interesting postscript, Tewodros II is said to have disbelieved that Hailemelekot was really dead and demanded that his body be disinterred.
 When he saw the body of the dead king, the Emperor is said to have wept for him, saying it was a shame that illness should deny a brave man such as the King of Shewa, the honor of falling in battle.
-He ordered that Haile Melekot be re-buried with all the pomp and ceremony due to a king.
+He ordered that Hailemelekot be re-buried with all the pomp and ceremony due to a king.